 Poems that interrogate the complexities of disability, based on the author's evaluation of her own medical records

-A Fate Worse than Death is a stunning poetic investigation of the worthiness of disabled ...
+A Fate Worse Than Death is a stunning poetic investigation of the worthiness of disabled ...

 A memoir of transformation and self-discovery that explores fetish communities from a gender diverse perspective